-Lucas Johnson are specialists in the restructuring and insolvency of Third Sector Organisations covering the entire UK.
+Lucas Ross are specialists in the restructuring and insolvency of Third Sector Organisations covering the entire UK.

 We are proud members of many professional organisations including the Turnaround Management Association and the Association of Business Recovery Professionals.
 Our Licensed Insolvency Practitioners are also qualified Chartered or Certified Accountants and are licensed to act as Insolvency Practitioners by the Institute of Chartered Accountants in England and Wales.